Mal-D/ODS/README.md

 # ODS
 **Installation**

 ODS is a single BattleTech Campaign with multiple Flashpoints.
 Each Epidode will be released as completed and each episode builds on the previous Epidode.
+Save games are preserved.

 **Please Note -**
 ODS Episode One - Bloody Insects - is the continuation of the 'Call of the Locusts' campaign and is assumed this campaign has been played and sucessfully completed.

 - Download the Github release - it will always be the latest.
-- if you have a previous version of ODS delete the directory ../Mods/Campaign in total
+- If you have a previous version of ODS delete the directory <<directory>your game installation>/Mods/Campaign - Operation Deep Strike in total.
+- Copy the folder "Campaign - Operation Deep Strike" from the release package into the /Mods directory.
+- Copy the folder "ColourfulFlashpoints" in to the /Mods folder and accept the message to replace.
+###**Note**###
+this only replaces the settings.json file and only affects the display of ODS files.
+No Mod DLLs are contained herein.

+The Operation Deep Strike make several assumptions
+- Campaign assumes you have previously played the Arano Restoration Campaign as some of the conversations mention characters and events in that Campaign.
+- You have completed the Call of the Locusts campaign.
+- Your Company has an MRB rating of greater than 150.

+**This is not a new player friendly campaign.**

 ## Acknowledgements
 Many thanks to a lot of people that got this over the line and put up with my stupid questions.
 If I miss anyone here, please forgive it was not intentional.